Museums and Historic Sites

 287 Jackson Creek Rd.

-In the park are picnic tables, walking trails, a sculpture garden, a kayak landing and a children’s garden.
-There is also a fish-shaped wildflower meadow.
+In the park are picnic tables, a sculpture garden, kayak landing, children’s garden and walking trails.

 On the fourth Sat.
-May-Nov. there is a Farmers’ Market with over 40 vendors, creek cruises, miniature horse rides and more.
+May-Nov. there is a Farmer’s Market with vendors, free creek cruises and, in the evening, a Groovin’ in the Park concert.

 Middlesex County Museum